 Individuals selected to be Judge Advocates attend approximately eighteen weeks of initial training.
 This training is conducted in two phases: The Direct Commission Course (DCC) and the Judge Advocate Officer Basic Course (JAOBC).
-DCC is conducted at Fort Moore, GA, for six weeks.
+DCC is conducted at Fort Benning, GA, for six weeks.
 At DCC, Judge Advocates are introduced to Soldier and leadership training designed to instill the Warrior Ethos, develop basic Soldier skills, and build esprit de corps.
-JAOBC is conducted at The Judge Advocate General's Legal Center and School (TJAGLCS), in Charlottesville, VA, for a total of 55 training days.
+JAOBC is conducted at TJAGLCS, in Charlottesville, VA, for a total of 55 training days.
 JAOBC is focused on military law and is taught in a law school environment.
-This student handbook establishes the expectations, policies and procedures in place during JAOBC.
+This student handbook establishes the expectations, policies, and procedures in place during JAOBC.